-If you’re experiencing severe tooth pain, gum swelling, long-term sensitivity, or even tooth discoloration, you may need a root canal!
+If you’re experiencing severe tooth pain, gum swelling, long-term sensitivity, or even tooth discoloration, you may need a root canal in Utah or Kansas.
 The process of a root canal should be quick and painless.
 During the procedure, your dentist will:

 - Numb your mouth and gently drill a hole in the infected tooth.